veebch/clock/README.md

 - Listen until the quiet 59th second
 - Listen and decode

-An alternive would be to listen for a minute, use the 59th second to rearrange the signal and then clean and decode.
+An alternative would be to listen for a minute, use the 59th second to rearrange the signal and then clean and decode.

 # Getting things up and running